 Do you feel pinched by the narrow spaces on either side of your house?
 Is there a distinct lack of green variety in the plants or flowers next to the backyard gate?
 Do you have an unsightly AC unit or water spigot that needs some dressing up?
-Greenscape Geeks has some awesome ideas for you to help spruce up your side yard!
-These ideas are just inspiration, however, and can be tweaked or modified to fit your home's style and available space.
+Here are some awesome ideas for you to help spruce up your side yard!
+These 5 side yard landscaping ideas are just inspiration, however, and can be tweaked or modified to fit your home’s style and available space.

 Consider a moss lawn for low maintenance landscaping

-Whether you're aiming for forest cottage vibes or a chic fairytale aesthetic, a moss lawn is a great way to make use of low-traffic areas in a side yard.
-Moss will grow practically anywhere--shady, sunny, and wet areas are all conducive to growing nature's carpet.
-The ecological rewards go far beyond regular grass; lightning bugs are so in love with the moist moss, they'll lay their eggs in it.
+Whether you’re aiming for forest cottage vibes or a chic fairytale aesthetic, a moss lawn is a great way to make use of low-traffic areas.
+Moss will grow practically anywhere–shady, sunny, and wet areas are all conducive to growing nature’s carpet.
+The ecological rewards go far beyond regular grass; lightning bugs love the moist moss and lay their eggs in it.
 Congratulations, you just created a spectacular lightning bug nursey!
 Bugs bring in the birds, so you can expect to hear more bird song in the skies as well.
 Water-retaining, erosion-preventing, carbon-sequestering moss is a terrific choice to cultivate a fantastic side yard.
 Although some species are hardy enough to survive being walked on, moss flourishes best in low foot traffic areas.

 Spice up the area with a hanging planter

 No need to travel to the supermarket to get delicious herbs when they can grow right outside your house.
-This idea isn't limited to herbs, either.
-Add any number of native flowers for a pop of color or some pollinator-friendly plants to save the bees and birds a little work in spreading pollen.
+This idea isn’t limited to herbs, either.
+Add any number of native flowers for a pop of color or some pollinator-friendly plants to help bees and birds.
 Mix and match flowers and herbs for the best companion planting that keeps the soil in your planters healthy and full of nutrients for a long time.
-Invest in some of Greenscape Geeks compost tea fertilizer servicing to make sure those blooms are big and the herbs are fragrant.
+Invest in some organic fertilizer servicing to make sure those blooms are big and the herbs are fragrant.

 Add a hardscape pathway to unwind

 If you do find your side yard is a substantial foot-traffic area for getting to the grill or the garden out back, consider putting in a stone path hardscape from the Indianapolis landscapers with an eye for great design.
 Maybe you see the serenity in your walking path that includes a mindfulness bench.
-Or perhaps an offset paver pattern for a modern touch in nature's splendor.
-Whatever you decide--from stone color choice to the arrangement and installation--Greenscape Geeks wants to help you every step of the way (the puns are included in the design package for free).
+Or perhaps an offset paver pattern for a modern touch in nature’s splendor.
+Whatever you decide, from stone color choice to the arrangement and installation, make the design something you can enjoy every step of the way.

 Make use of vertical space with climbing vines